lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     AND mpc.q < 100 * (1 - mpc.e)
     GROUP BY mpc.ssObjectId, mpc.e, mpc.q

-This search might take up to a minute.

 3.2.
+Click on "Search" -  this search might take up to a minute.

-The default results view plots the first two columns against each other, ``ssObjectId`` and ``COUNT``, which is not particularly useful but it does show the number of detections for the most oft-detected TNOs is in the thousands.
+3.3.
+The default results view plots the first two columns against each other, ``ssObjectId`` and ``COUNT``, which is not a particularly useful plot aside from showing that the number of detections for the most oft-detected objects in the outer Solar System is in the thousands.
-Click twice on the ``COUNT`` column header in the table to order the entries by descending count.
+Click twice on the ``COUNT`` column header to order the entries by descending count and identify the most oft-detected outer Solar System object.

 .. figure:: /_static/portal_tut03_step03a.png
     :width: 600